Dear Students:

 in the picture to the right and earn $20 off a Functional Integration session to be used this month (Dec.
 2015).
-This offer is available to the first five people that contact me with the correct answer!
+This offer is available to the first five people that

 childhood.
 As if by magic when I hit the ball for the first time recently, I was able to volley it back and forth for quite awhile including with a back hand!
 Now I look forward to playing tennis with this wall every time I visit it!